 Research Themes

-My research interests cover several main themes, including spatiotemporal statistics, robust estimation, forecasting, disease modeling, Bayesian estimation, and causal inference for ecological data.
+My research program encompasses a range of methodological themes, including spatiotemporal statistics, robust estimation, causal discovery and inference, machine learning and AI, forecasting, mathematical modeling, and Bayesian estimation.
 These approaches contribute to two main focuses of my research:

 • Developing causal and statistical methods (particularly non- and semi-parametric approaches for spatiotemporal and high-dimensional data) to examine the effects of climate and environmental change on population dynamics